+October is Distracted Driving Awareness Month, and Team Axis is committed to safety on and off the wellsite.
 Now more than ever, drivers on the road have so many distractions that make being on the road dangerous—both for the distracted driver and those around them.
-According to the National Highway Traffic Safety Administration, each day in the U.S., approximately nine people are killed and more than 1,000 injured in crashes that are reported to involve a distracted driver.
+According to the National Highway Traffic Safety Administration, distracted driving claimed 2,841 lives in 2018 alone and injured an estimated 400,000 people in crashes that same year.

 Axis company policy prohibits drivers of company vehicles and those driving for work to use their cell phones while driving, and drivers should also not be manipulating their car radios or other equipment that may cause a distraction.